Military suicides drop as leaders push new programs | Federal News Network

 The trends of those who die by suicide, however, have been consistent.

+Pentagon officials said that they are working on hiring 2,000 more mental health care personnel and hope to have the first 400 on board in the coming months.

 According to the Pentagon report, overwhelmingly they are white male, enlisted service members under the age of 30.
 In 2021, roughly 94% of military suicides were men.
-And they most often used a gun.
+And they most often used a gun — usually a personally owned one, not a military firearm.
 The second most common method was hanging or asphyxiation.

 The report said the suicide rate — which is the number of deaths per 100,000 service members — has gradually gone up since 2011, and is similar to that of the U.S. population, when adjusted for age and gender.